usamaqureshi27/Data-Analytics-Customer-Segmentation/README.md

 ![](media/Gender%20based%20bike%20purchase.png)

 + New vs Old Customers Job Industry Distribution
-  + MMost New customers are from the Manufacturing and Financial Services sector (approx 20% of the New Customers).
+  + Most New customers are from the Manufacturing and Financial Services sector (approx 20% of the New Customers).
   + The lowest number of customers are from the Agriculture and Telecom sector approx 3%.
   + Similar trend is observed among Old Customers as well.